CONNECT-platform/codedoc-docs/docs/md/docs/config/overview.md

 /*!*/  page: {                                // @see /docs/config/page
     title: {                             // --> configuration for page title
-      base: 'My Project',                // --> the base term of page title
+      base: 'Codedoc Sample Page',       // --> the base term of page title
       connector: ' | ',                  // --> the connector of different parts of the page title
       extractor: (content, config) =>    // --> the page-specific title extractor guessTitle(